nebelgrau77/lps25hb-rs/README.md

 ## WORK IN PROGRESS:

 This library is work in progress.
 Not all features are implemented yet.
+Currently only the I2C interface is implemented.
 Contributions are welcome.

 ### TO DO:
 - [ ] add device ID check and power up in the `new()` function
 - [ ] add an example using FIFO and/or interrupt generation
 - [ ] add SPI interface and an example using it
-- [ ] add threshold setting
 - [ ] add more documentation (main block in the lib.rs)

 ~~[Some blog post](https://nebelgrau77.github.io/posts/rust_driver/)~~